Halloween in London: Where to trick or treat

 Before you set out on a sweet rampage, it’s useful to know what makes trick or treating in London different (or not) from trick or treating in the US.

 - Halloween is on October 31.
 Sunset in London on October 31 is around 4.30pm.
-Since most schools are on half-term break, kids usually have all day to get ready.
+Since many schools are on half-term break, kids usually have all day to get ready.

 - In London, Halloween is scary.
 Funny, cute, geek or political costumes get you blank stares as if you totally missed the mark.
-Most kids are witches, ghosts, zombies, vampires and bloody gory serial killers.
+Most kids wear spooky costumes; think witches, ghosts, zombies, vampires and bloody gory serial killers.
 Very few adults do dress up but when they do, they do it well.

-- To find a trick or treating house, look for a pumpkin with lights outside.
+- To find a trick-or-treating house, look for a pumpkin with lights or ghoulish decorations outside.
 In the US, the code is lights on for candy, lights off for “we’re out of sweets”.
-In London, there are fewer trick or treaters anyway so chances of scoring sweets are higher but if lights are off, they might have run out of candy.
+In London, there are fewer trick-or-treaters so chances of scoring sweets are higher but if lights are off, they might have run out of candy.

 - Trick or treating happens when its dark rather than at dusk, even with younger kids.
-Peak trick or treating is 5 to 7pm.
+Peak trick-or-treating time is 5 to 7pm.
 Don’t forget a torch, it can be very dark in narrow alleys!

 - Some places/houses display “No trick or treat” posters.
-Leave them alone, no tricks please.
+Respect their wish and leave them alone.
+No tricks, please.

 Kensington – The Boltons